Top Menu

 marking baseboard to be cut off with Dremel

-Now that Mr. RLC pointed it out, I started to think on how to add the trim around the door.
+Now that Mr. RLC pointed it out, I started to think about how to add the trim around the door.

 And well, let me show it to you because it's the easiest door trim I've ever done.

-I didn't want to damage the baseboards, now you know, they're covering that gap. ;)
+I didn't want to damage the baseboards; they cover that gap!

-However, the baseboard is conformed of two parts: a 1 x 8 board and the baseboard cap above it.
+However, the baseboard comprises a 1 x 8 board and the baseboard cap above it.

-I brought a scrap piece of 1 x 4 to use as a guide for where to cut that cap to fit the casings or 1 x 4's in.
+I brought a scrap piece of 1 x 4 to mark and use as a guide on where to cut that cap to fit the casings or 1 x 4s.

 how to cut baseboard in order to install door trim with Dremel Multi Max MM45

-The Dremel Multi-Max oscillating tool was the perfect solution for this type of job.
+The Dremel Multi-Max oscillating tool was the perfect solution for this job.
 I followed the lines I drew, and the Dremel cut them like butter.
-I had to be careful not to cut the 1 x 8 board or lower part of the baseboard.
+I had to be careful not to cut the 1 x 8 baseboard or go into the Sheetrock.

 Dremel Multi-Max MM 45 - baseboards and door trim how tos

-The corner little piece got loose, but that wasn't a problem.
-My main concern was to have clean cuts and that's what I got, as you can see.
+The corner cap piece got loose, but that wasn't a problem.
+My main concern was to have clean cuts; as you can see, I got that.

 Dremel Multi-Max MM45 - Oscillating tool